OUR TOWN: Program Description

 - Inject new or additional energy, resources, activity, people, or enthusiasm into a place, community issue, or local economy.

-- Envision new possibilities for a community or place - a new future, a new way of overcoming a challenge, or approaching problem-solving.
+- Envision new possibilities for a community or place—a new future, a way of overcoming a challenge, or approaching problem-solving.

 - Connect communities, people, places, and economic opportunity via physical spaces or new relationships.

-The National Endowment for the Arts plans to support a variety of projects across the country in urban, rural, and tribal communities of all sizes.
+The NEA is committed to diversity, equity, inclusion, and accessibility, and fostering mutual respect for the diverse beliefs and values of all individuals and groups.
+Our Town supports a variety of projects across the country in urban, suburban, rural, and tribal communities of all sizes.

 Our Town projects must demonstrate a specific role for arts, culture, and design as a part of strategies that strengthen communities by advancing local economic, physical, and/or social outcomes.
+Competitive projects often pilot new proposed activities and establish new or deepen existing cross-sector partnerships, while also demonstrating how they strive to lay the groundwork for long-term systems change.
 Projects may include activities such as:

 - Artist residency: A program designed to strategically connect artists with the opportunity to bring their creative skill sets to non-arts institutions, including residencies in government offices, businesses, or other institutions.